english-blog/english-blog.github.io/_posts/2013-03-13-god-instinct-jesse-bering-book-review.md

 **Author:** Jesse Bering
 **ISBN-13:** 978-1857885606

 What is God?.
 Why do I keep stumbling upon books which discusses the concept of God?
 The more I declare that I don't believe in god, the more books I get to read about God.
 I don't think much about 'God'.
-But when I do, I got lost in a very lengthy monologue.I thank the author Jesse Bering for a different insight into the God concept.
+But when I do, I got lost in a very lengthy monologue.
+I thank the author Jesse Bering for a different insight into the God concept.

 This book, "The God Instinct" uses hard science to show that God is not a delusion, but a sophisticated cognitive illusion.